Greg Egan: Mathematics

 In 2002, Egan co-authored two papers about Riemannian 10j symbols, spin networks appearing in Riemannian quantum gravity, together with John Baez and Dan Christensen.
 Spin networks also play a central role in his novel Schild's Ladder released the same year.

 In 2014, Egan conjectured a generalization of the Grace–Danielsson inequality about the relation of the radii of two spheres and the distance of their respective centres to fit a simplex between them to also hold in higher dimensions, which later became known as the Egan conjecture.
 A proof of the inequality being sufficient was published by him in 2014 under a blog post of John Baez.
 They were lost due to a rearrangement of the website, but the central parts were copied into the original blog post.
 Further comments by Greg Egan on 16 April 2018 concern the search for a generalized conjecture involving ellipsoids.
 A proof of the inequality also being necessary was published by Sergei Drozdov on 16 October 2023 on ArXiv.

 In 2018, Egan described a construction of superpermutations, thus giving an upper bound to their minimum length.
 On 27 February 2019, using ideas developed by Robin Houston and others, Egan produced a superpermutation of seven symbols of length 5906, breaking previous records.

 Personal life

 As of 2015, Egan lives in Perth.
 He is a vegetarian and an atheist.

 Egan does not attend science fiction conventions, does not sign books, and has stated that he appears in no photographs on the web, though both SF fan sites and Google Search have at times mistakenly identified him as the subject of photos of other people with the same name.

 Awards

-Egan's work has won the Japanese Seiun Award for best translated fiction eight times.
+Egan's work has won the Japanese Seiun Award for best translated fiction nine times.

 Teranesia was named the winner of the 2000 Ditmar Award for best novel, but Egan declined the award.